 Foreword: Before posting this, I decided to search for related articles, just to make sure I wasn’t unintentionally ripping somebody off.
-I figured that, since this movie’s been out for 4 years already, someone else must’ve done something similar already.
-I found a few related posts (1, 2, 3) I figured I should call out.
-If this is a topic that greatly interests you (for some reason) I’d recommend checking those links out.
+I figured that, since this movie’s been out for 4 years, someone else must’ve done something similar.
+I found a few posts (1, 2, 3) I figured I should call out.
+If this is a topic that greatly interests you (for some reason) I’d recommend checking out those links.

 So I just rewatched Interstellar.
 That was… long.

 Before I begin, I’d like to state that I don’t think this movie is “underrated” in any sense of the word, nor do I consider it a masterpiece.
 It’s bloated, kinda boring, switches aspect ratios every two minutes, and is probably one of my least favorite Nolan movies (still better than Dunkirk).
 The reason I’m writing this is to sort of clear up a lot of the controversy surrounding this movie, and to point out why I think it gets some undue hate.